 Importance of data

-Raw data provides the figures and facts that businesses need in order to see every day progress.
-Once data, such as sales numbers, etc., is accumulated, it can be processed and turned into useable information.
+Raw data provide the figures and facts that businesses need in order to see everyday progress.
+Once data, such as sales numbers, etc., is accumulated, it can be processed and turned into usable information.
 It is becoming increasingly important for businesses to be able to work with the data and gather knowledge from it.
 The more data that is gathered and the better the analysis mean that greater action can be taken.
 It can be used to drive business decisions, adjust learning routines and drive overall innovation.

 Uses of data